> Skip to content

 Book for an event

-Mohamed Mbougar Sarr was born in Dakar, Senegal, in 1990.
-He studied literature and philosophy at L'École des hautes études en sciences sociales in Paris.
-Brotherhood, his first novel, won the Grand Prix du Roman Métis, the Prix Ahmadou-Kourouma, and the French Voices Grand Prize.
+Mohamed Mbougar Sarr was born in Dakar in 1990.
+He studied literature and philosophy at the École des Hautes Études en Sciences Sociales in Paris.
+Brotherhood, his first novel, won the Grand Prix du Roman Métis, the Prix Ahmadou Kourouma, and the French Voices Grand Prize.
 The president of Senegal named him a Chevalier of the National Order of Merit.
-In 2021, he won the Prix Goncourt for The Most Secret Memory of Men, becoming the first author from sub-Saharan Africa to win the award and one of the youngest at only thirty-one years old.
+He won the 2021 Goncourt Prize for his novel The Most Secret Memory of Men (Other Press, 2023), becoming the first sub-Saharan African to do so.

 Books by Mohamed Mbougar Sarr